Dre Campbell Farm

 Pure neem oil, sprays, and liquid concentrates are sold online, at gardening stores, and at other retail outlets.

-Neem cake is also sold as a soil supplement and fertilizer for plants.
+Neem cake is also sold as a soil amendment and plant fertilizer.

 Takeaway

 As you can see, neem oil benefits the garden in many ways.
-As a result, it is widely used in many agricultural products.
+As a result, it is widely used in organic gardening and agricultural products.

 The benefits of using it on plants are vast, especially for the organic gardener.